franciscoengenheiro/concurrent-problem-sets/README.md

 #### Lifecycle
 The executor has a lifecycle that can be described by the following states:
 - **Execution** - the executor is accepting tasks to be executed.
 Outside threads can delegate tasks to the thread pool using the `execute` method.
-- **Shutdown** - the executor is not accepting tasks to be executed, but it's still executing the tasks that were already delegated to it, by the order they were delagated.
+- **Shutdown** - the executor is in shutdown mode, and as such, is not accepting tasks to be executed, but it's still executing the tasks that were already delegated to it.
 This process is started by calling the `shutdown` method.
 - **Termination** - the thread pool has finished the shutdown process and terminates.
 All tasks that were delegated to it prior to the shutdown process have been executed with success or failure.
 An outside thread can syncronize with this termination process by calling the `awaitTermination` method.

   | ![ThreadPool States](src/main/resources/ThreadPoolStates.png) |